Mont Cenis Pass Railway

 A British company was established in 1864 by a number of British contractors, engineers and investors to obtain permission from the two governments to build the railway.
 These included: Thomas Brassey, Fell, James Brunlees and Alexander Brogden.
 Having obtained permission, in 1866 they established the Mont Cenis Railway Company to build and run the railway.
-Although it would eventually be superseded by the tunnel, they believed that, during its life the cost of the pass railway would be repaid with a profit to them.
+Although it would eventually be superseded by the tunnel, they believed that during its life, the cost of the pass railway would be repaid with a profit to them.
 The company used British engine-drivers and workmen.

 In the event there were delays in establishing the railway and it did not start until 15 June 1868.
-On the other hand, the tunnel progressed faster than expected as new tunnelling methods were developed; so the tunnel was opened on 16 October 1871.
-This meant that the pass railway was active for a shorter time than expected, leaving the proprietors with a considerable loss.
+Additionally the tunnel progressed faster than expected as new tunnelling methods were developed and the tunnel was opened on 16 October 1871, resulting in the pass railway being active for a shorter time than expected and leaving the proprietors with a considerable loss.
 However, the technology proved itself and was used on a number of other mountain railways.

 Until this railway was built, rail passengers had to cross the Alps by horse-drawn Stage coach in summer or sledge in winter.

 The Pass Railway is sometimes called the Mont Cenis Summit Railway so as to distinguish it from the Tunnel Railway.